Bilateral filter

 A bilateral filter is a non-linear, edge-preserving, and noise-reducing smoothing filter for images.
 It replaces the intensity of each pixel with a weighted average of intensity values from nearby pixels.
 This weight can be based on a Gaussian distribution.
-Crucially, the weights depend not only on Euclidean distance of pixels, but also on the radiometric differences (e.g., range differences, such as color intensity, depth distance, etc.).
-This preserves sharp edges.
+Crucially, the weights depend not only on Euclidean distance of pixels, but also on the radiometric differences (e.g., variations in color intensity or depth).
+This dual dependency preserves sharp edges while suppressing noise.